We’ve all sat through boring induction training, right?

 An electronic platform allows you to streamline the security of onboarding and manage a new contractor more efficiently.

-Having the right software already in place can:
+Having the right online induction and training software already in place can:

 - Provide all personnel with an initial induction and ongoing training